 "World Famous" Piano Technician

 This is the truck we use to service San Antonio, Boerne, New Braunfels, Comfort, Kerrville, Bulverde, Spring Branch, Seguin, Floresville and the entire Texas Hill Country.
-Actually we go anywhere.**
+Actually we go everywhere.**

 We are a Family Owned & Operated business.
-My son, Jim, Jr., pictured above, invests 100% of his time to the family business.
+Here's my son, Jim, Jr., who devotes 100% of his time to the family business.
 He is dedicated to ensuring Jim's Piano Service remains the Best Tuning & Repair Service available.

 I "CUSTOM" tune your piano using the latest computer technology.
 Your tuning is then checked and tweaked, by ear, to ensure your piano sounds it's best.
 Each tuning includes a "Pre-Tuning" inspection where I visually inspect your piano's case, keys, action, strings, soundboard, bridges, backframe and plate.
 I check and tighten your piano bench bolts, pinblock bolts, and all accessible plate screws.
 Also, I check and adjust all pedals.